Philippine Facts: Country Statistics ▪ Land Area ▪ Population ▪ Philippine Trivia

 Form of Government: Republic with three (3) equal branches of government namely: the Executive, the Legislative and the Judiciary.

 Chief Executive & Head of Government: The President.
-The Executive branch include the Cabinet comprising of Secretaries of each Department.
+The Executive branch include the Cabinet comprising of Secretaries and Under Secretaries of each Department.

 Legislative: Congress of the Philippines comprising of the Senate (upper house) presided by the President of the Senate and the House of Representatives (lower house) presided by the Speaker of the House of representatives.